prateek-ghanghas/product_hunt_growth_tools/README.md

 # Product Hunt Growth Tool

-Design and developed the automation software for Product Hunt platform, enabling users to efficiently manage their interactions with other users and engage with product launches.
+Designed and developed the automation software for Product Hunt platform, enabling users to efficiently manage their interactions with other users and engage with product launches.

 ### What it does?